-As allowed by the Provisions and approved by a qualified majority of the Shareholders' Meeting, the Group Risk Takers not belonging to Company Control Functions and staff members who work in specific and limited professional categories and highly profitable business segments are subject to a maximum limit to the variable remuneration equal to a maximum of 200% of the fixed remuneration (around 67% of the remuneration pay mix), inclusive, among others, of the bonus granted through this Plan and the annually accrued amount resulting from the Long Term Incentive Plan (i.e. the Performance Share Plan or the LECOIP 3.0).
+As allowed by the Provisions and approved by a qualified majority of the Shareholders' Meeting, the Group Risk Takers not belonging to Company Control Functions and staff members who work in specific and limited professional categories and highly profitable business segments are subject to a maximum limit to the variable remuneration equal to a maximum of 200% of the fixed remuneration (around 67% of the remuneration pay mix).

-In light of the regulator's indications, the roles belonging to the Company Control Functions and similar roles, and those belonging to the Group Human Resources Function, even if they are partly included
+In light of the regulator's indications, the roles belonging to the Company Control Functions, even if they are partly included among Key Managers, are subject to a maximum limit to the variable component of remuneration equal to 33% of the fixed remuneration.